 What Is SuperFetch?
 How It Works

 The official description of the SuperFetch service says that it “maintains and improves system performance over time,” but that’s vague and doesn’t explain the whole story.

 SuperFetch is a feature that was introduced back in Windows Vista.
 It sits quietly in the background, constantly analyzing RAM usage patterns and learning what kinds of apps you run most often.
 Over time, SuperFetch marks these apps as “frequently used” and preloads them into RAM ahead of time.

 The idea is that when you do want to run the app, it will launch much faster because it’s already preloaded in memory.

-By default, SuperFetch is designed to take up all remaining RAM space with preloaded apps.
-But don’t fret because it only deals with unused memory.
-As soon as your system needs more RAM (perhaps to load an app that wasn’t preloaded), it relinquishes the needed memory.
+By default, SuperFetch is designed to take up all your available RAM space with preloaded apps.
+Don’t worry: it only deals with unused memory.
+As soon as your system needs more RAM (e.g. to load an app that wasn’t preloaded), it relinquishes the needed memory as necessary.

 Note that SuperFetch is not the same thing as Prefetch, which is the preloading memory manager that was introduced back in Windows XP.
-In fact, SuperFetch is the successor to Prefetch.
-The difference is that Prefetch did not analyze usage patterns over time and adjust its preloading parameters accordingly.
+SuperFetch is actually the successor to Prefetch.
+What’s the difference?
+Prefetch did not analyze usage patterns over time and adjust its preloading parameters accordingly.

 Is SuperFetch Really Necessary?

 For the most part, SuperFetch is useful.
-If you have a modern PC with at least average specs, SuperFetch most likely runs so smoothly that you won’t ever notice it.
-There’s a good chance SuperFetch is running on your system right now and you didn’t even know, did you?
+If you have a modern PC with average specs or better, SuperFetch most likely runs so smoothly that you won’t ever notice it.
+There’s a good chance SuperFetch is already running on your system right now and you didn’t even know.